Seth-Karlo/Hashistack-Testbed/1.Vault-Installation/README.md

 I elected to deploy Vault first, because then I can use it to generate the certificates for the other systems that should use TLS in an easy way.
 Of course, for the initial Vault this means generating a self signed CA that I'll then import.

+Please remember to add the relevant hostnames to your local `hosts` file as described in the README at the root of this repository.

 ### Generating the self signed key/cert pair for Vault